-In line with the public sector equality duty, from July 2011, the information that the Council routinely publishes should, where possible, be broken down by the 'protected characteristics' of ethnicity, gender, disability, age, and, where available, sexual orientation, religion/belief and gender reassignment.
+In line with the public sector equality duty, from July 2011, the information that the Council routinely publishes should, where possible, be broken down by the 'protected characteristics' of ethnicity, sex, disability, age, and, where available, sexual orientation, religion/belief and gender reassignment.
 See attached Sample Equalities Monitoring Form in the documents section of this page.

 In respect of service delivery, this information or data will obviously vary between services but could include: